umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 Let's draw the following scenario to picture the liquidators risk:

-1. Alice is providing \$1.2M USD for lending.
+1. Alice is providing \$1.2M USD supply.
 2. Bob is providing \$1.5M in Luna as a collateral and borrows 1M USD from Alice.
 3. Charlie provides \$2M in BTC as a collateral and borrows $1.4M in Luna from Bob.
 4. Charlie predicts Luna collapse and sells the Luna.
 5. Luna is sinking and Bob position has to be liquidated.
 However:
-   - Lenders can liquidate Bob, but they can only redeem up to 6.6% of `u/Luna` because the rest is not available (Charlie borrowed it).
+   - Suppliers can liquidate Bob, but they can only redeem up to 6.6% of `u/Luna` because the rest is not available (Charlie borrowed it).
    - Charlie will not pay off her borrow position - she will wait for the final collapse and buy Luna cheaply.
    - Liquidators will not take the risk of obtaining and holding `u/Luna` when there is a risk of Luna sinking deep.
 6. In case of the big crash, liquidators won't perform a liquidation, Bob will run away with 1M USD, system will end up with a bad debt and obligation to pay Alice.